-Congress enacted the Foreign Sovereign Immunity Act (hereinafter referred to as the "FSIA"), 28 U.S.C. § 1605 (2002), to guide the U.S. courts in determining when parties can maintain a lawsuit against a foreign state or its entities and agents and to prescribe the circumstances under which a foreign state would lose its sovereign immunity.
+9. Moreover, as discussed below, for the same reasons the Ninth Circuit has held the act of to as the "FSIA"), 28 U.S.C. § 1605 (2002), to guide the U.S. courts in determining when parties can maintain a lawsuit against a foreign state or its entities and agents and to prescribe the circumstances under which a foreign state would lose its sovereign immunity.
 The FSIA expressly governs the sovereign immunity of foreign governments.
 See Argentine Republic v.
-Amerada Hess Shipping Corp., 488 U.S. 428, 434 (1989) ("We think that the text and structure of FSIA demonstrate Congress' intention that the FSIA be the sole basis for obtaining jurisdiction over a foreign state in our courts."); Phaneuf v.
-Republic of Indon., 106 F.3d 302, 304 (9th Cir.
-1997) ("The FSIA is the sole basis for subject matter jurisdiction over suits involving foreign states and their agencies and instrumentalities.").

-individual Defendants.
-Because the issue is jurisdictional and has important implications for foreign relations, the Court addresses the question sua sponte.9
+Amerada Hess Shipping Corp., 488 U.S. 428, 434, 109 S.Ct.
+683, 102 L.Ed.2d 818 (1989) ("We think that the text and structure of FSIA demonstrate Congress' intention that the FSIA be the sole basis for obtaining jurisdiction over a foreign state in our courts."); Phaneuf v.
+Republic of Indon., 106 F.3d 302, 304 (9th Cir.1997) ("The FSIA is the sole basis for subject matter jurisdiction over suits involving foreign states and their agencies and instrumentalities.").
+The question presented in the instant cases is whether the FSIA sovereign immunity applies to the individual Defendants.
+Because the issue is jurisdictional and has important implications for foreign relations, the Court addresses the question sua sponte.9 state doctrine may be raised sua sponte, the potential implications for foreign relations additionally counsel in favor of permitting the court to inquire into the matter of sovereign immunity sua sponte.
+Liu v.
+Republic of China, 892 F.2d 1419, 1432 (9th Cir.1989).

 Prior to the enactment of the FSIA, when faced with foreign governments' requests for sovereign immunity, the State Department adhered to the policy announced in the "Tate Letter," a 1952 letter from the State Department's Legal Advisor to the Justice Department that put other nations on notice that the U.S. would follow the restrictive theory of sovereign immunity.10 Tachiona v.
-Mugabe, 169 F. Supp.
-2d 259, 271 (S.D.N.Y.
-2001); Restatement (Third) of Foreign Relations Law, Part IV, Chap.
+Mugabe, 169 F.Supp.2d 259, 271 (S.D.N.Y.2001); Restatement (Third) of Foreign Relations Law, Part IV, Chap.
 5 Introductory Note, at 392 (1987).
 In practice, however, the State Department's immunity determinations often were not based on consistent or coherent standards.
-Mugabe, 169 F. Supp.
-2d at 272.
-These "suggestions of immunity" were frequently issued on the basis of the foreign government's political and diplomatic pressures on the Executive Branch, and often yielded inconsistent outcomes.
+Mugabe, F.Supp.2d at 272.
+These "suggestions of immunity" were frequently issued on the basis of the foreign government's political and diplomatic pressures on the Executive Branch, and often vielded inconsistent outcomes.
 Id.
 Moreover, the courts were left without objective rules of law to apply in cases where the foreign state did not request immunity, or the State Department chose not to intervene.
 Id.; Restatement, at 393.

 This growing dissatisfaction with the Tate Letter motivated the passage of the Foreign Sovereign Immunities Act, which was intended to adopt "comprehensive rules governing sovereign immunity" bringing U.S. practice into conformity with many other nations who left sovereign immunity decisions exclusively to the courts.
-Mugabe, 169 F. Supp.
-2d at 272.
-Congress strictly limited foreign states' immunity to actions arising from public or governmental acts, removed the State Department's former exclusive and preemptive role in the foreign state immunity process, and transferred "the determination of the sovereign immunity from the executive branch to the judicial branch."
-Id.
+Mugabe, 169 F.Supp.2d at 272.
+Congress strictly limited foreign states' immunity to